mcast/mcast.github.io/_posts/2015-06-28-jekyll-from-scratch.md

 This was not a comprehensive survey or a thorough test, but it is clear to me that

 * one should should take diffs of the HTML outputs when considering switching
-* the choice is Kramdown's GFM or a configured Redcarpet.
+* the choice is between [Kramdown's GFM](/test/xmastree-post.kramdown.html) or a [configured Redcarpet](/test/xmastree-post.redcarpet.html) - I took these snapshots of [my test page](/xmastree-post.html) for comparison.

 From the config, it looks like each article could choose the renderer, but Jekyll 2.4.0 ignores it.  `_config.yml` sets the **global choice** for all `.md` articles in the site.